microsoft/pxt-arcade/docs/courses/csintro/loops/physics.md

 In @boardname@, a sprite's acceleration is defined in terms of **pixels per second, per second** (pixels/s/s).

 ### Example #1b - Sprite with Acceleration

-Below is a sprite with an Acceleration applied.
+Below is a sprite with an acceleration applied.
 We set the sprite position to the bottom of the screen every 2 seconds in order to see how the velocity changes over time.
 We see the sprite has a larger velocity with each pass.

 ```blocks
 enum SpriteKind {